Associate Program Director, Center of Excellence in Maternal and Child Health

-Jerry Franz is an Adjunct Instructor in the Department of Prevention and Community Health.
-Additionally, he serves as Project Manager for the GW Center of Excellence in Maternal and Child Health, and an Academic Adviser for all PHCM students and some students in the Maternal and Child Health (MCH) Program.
+Jerry Franz is a former Instructor and current guest lecturer in the Department of Prevention and Community Health.
+Additionally, he serves as Project Manager for the GW Center of Excellence in Maternal and Child Health, and an Academic Adviser for students in the Maternal and Child Health (MCH) Program.
 Jerry also serves as academic adviser for all students in the Public Health Communication & Marketing (PHCM) Programs.
 He also represents the Department of Prevention and Community Health in Open House and New Student Orientation sessions.
 Jerry has been affiliated with the Department of Prevention and Community Health in the Milken Institute School of Public Health since 2007.

 Jerry is a career practitioner in health communications and social marketing.
 He has 40+ years of experience in the private and non-profit sectors, working for companies and organizations such as the American Diabetes Association (ADA), where for 11 years he was National Vice President of Communications, and Porter Novelli, one of the pioneering firms in the area of social marketing, where he directed a variety of programs for clients, including communication to support the rollout of the 2005 Dietary Guidelines for Americans.